 Welcome to my little corner of the internet.
 My name is Nathan Deg and I am an astrophysicist.
-Currently I am a SARChI post-doctoral researcher at UCT in the Cape Town.
-Before that I did my Masters and Ph.D. work at Queen’s University in Kingston, Ontario, Canada.
+Currently I am a CIRADA software developer based at Queen’s University in Kingston, Ontario, Canada.
+This is similar to a post-doctoral position, but it has a few key differences.
+Before this position, I was a SARChI post-doctoral researcher at UCT in the Cape Town.
+And before that I did my Masters and Ph.D. work at Queen’s University in Kingston, Ontario, Canada.

 The name of the site comes from the fact that I make a lot of mock observations of simulations.
 Rather than looking at real photons, like observational astronomers, I usually generate and study virtual ones.

 I’m also passionate about teaching and outreach.
 Astronomy and astrophysics has a power to inspire people and deeply change how they see themselves in the Universe.
 Seeing people gain that understanding and have one of those wonderful ‘a-ha’ moments is one of the most rewarding things that I can do.

 This page has a summary of my research and gives access to a few of the tools that I use.
 In addition, I have a small blog with some of my thoughts about astronomy and astrophysics, stories of my own travels, and summaries of papers and conferences that I think are interesting.
 I hope you enjoy it and have a great time!